Atlinx/Godot-Mono-CustomResourceRegistry/README.md

 ### Adding/Removing Custom C# Resouces/Nodes

 To add a custom C# resource:
 1. Create a C# class in a new file that extends `Godot.Resource`.
+This class must have a parameterless constructor.
 The file that stores this class must have the same name as this class.
-2. Rebuild the solution
+3. Rebuild the solution
-3. Open the "CRR" tab and press the **Refresh** button to update the registered custom resources
+4. Open the "CRR" tab and press the **Refresh** button to update the registered custom resources

 To add a custom C# node:
 1. Create a C# class in a new file that implements `ICustomNode`.
 The file that stores this class must have the same name as this class.